tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

   - zh-tw
 ---
 # Create Permission
 The `Create Permission` operation creates a permission (a security descriptor) at the share level.
 The created security descriptor can be used for the files/directories in the share.
+This API is available starting in version 2019-02-02.

 ## Request
 The `Create Permission` request may be constructed as follows.
 HTTPS is recommended.